girlwithglasses/WikiTwidget/README.md

 Insert this tag into the page, and voilà!
 You can enjoy your embedded Twitter feed on your wiki.

 Further customization options can be specified when creating the widget; see the developer documentation on Twitter timelines (https://dev.twitter.com/docs/embedded-timelines) for more information.
 Valid widget attributes added to the wikitwidget tag will be transferred to the finished widget.

-WikiTwidgets can also be configured by putting the Twitter widget information in LocalSettings.php.
-To do this, add the following lines to your LocalSettings.php file:

-  $wgWikiTwidgetAccs = array(
-        'name' => 'mycooltwittername',
-        'id' => '123345678901234567890'
-  );

-(id should be the value from data-widget-id; name should be your twitter handle)

-Note that attributes specified in the wikitwidget tag will be parsed first, and will override any values in the LocalSettings.php file.
+Valid tags are:

+*data-theme (the theme of the widget): light or dark *data-link-color (link colour)
+*width (widget width in pixels)
+*height (widget height in pixels)
+*lang (language)
+*data-related (suggest other tweeps to follow) *data-aria-polite (settings for users with assistive technology): polite or assertive

 Troubleshooting